 It’s all gone a bit Game of Thrones in the world of best graphics cards this week.
-Having enjoyed a very comfortable stint on the 1440p Iron Throne ever since it rose to power in February of this year, Nvidia’s RTX 2060 was just about to assure its legacy with the birth of the RTX 2060 Super card when AMD pitch up and threaten to go all ‘Dracarys’ with their new RX 5700 and RX 5700 XT Navi GPUs.
+Having enjoyed a very comfortable stint on the 1440p Iron Throne ever since it rose to power in February of this year, Nvidia’s RTX 2060 was just about to assure its legacy with the birth of the RTX 2060 Super card when AMD pitched up and threatened to go all ‘Dracarys’ with their new AMD Navi GPUs, the RX 5700 and RX 5700 XT.
 Sadly, I don’t have a fire-breathing dragon to help settle this epic battle of 1440p graphics cards, so you’ll have to make do with some graphs instead.
 To the bar charts!

 RTX 2060 vs RX 5700 vs RTX 2060 Super vs RX 5700 XT: How we test